plone/plone.testing/src/plone/testing/README.rst

 Zope testing tools
 ==================

-Everything described so far in this document relies only on the standard `unittest`_/`unittest2`_ and `doctest`_ modules and `zope.testing`_, and you can use this package without any other dependencies.
+Everything described so far in this document relies only on the standard `unittest`_ and `doctest`_ modules and `zope.testing`_, and you can use this package without any other dependencies.

 However, there are also some tools (and layers) available in this package, as well as in other packages, that are specifically useful for testing applications that use various Zope-related frameworks.